 A Strong Sense of Fairness

 After living with accommodations — or perhaps struggling without them — people with ADHD know that “fair” doesn’t always mean “equal.”
-They understand that different people need different things to succeed, and they’re committed to helping whomever they can.
+They understand that neurodivergent people need different things to succeed, and they’re committed to helping whomever they can.

-Thomas Edison — who probably had ADHD — put all his efforts toward inventing the light bulb, even when it seemed impossible.
+Thomas Edison — who may have had ADHD — put all his efforts toward inventing the light bulb, even when it seemed impossible.
 In the end, it took him more than 3,000 tries before he made a functioning light bulb, but the victory was immeasurably sweet because he had to risk a lot — and fail even more — to make it work.

 9 of 19